Altinn/altinn-studio-docs/content/app/development/ux/footer/_index.en.md

 weight: 30
 ---

-{{%notice info%}}
+{{%notice warning%}}

-Footer is only available in version 7.x and newer.
+Footer is only available in version 7.7 and newer.

 {{% /notice%}}